python-trio/trio/docs/source/reference-lowlevel.rst

 You don't need to be scared of :mod:`trio.lowlevel`, as long as you take proper precautions.
 These are real public APIs, with strictly defined and carefully documented semantics.
-But, you should read carefully and take proper precautions.
+They're the same tools we use to implement all the nice high-level APIs in the :mod:`trio` namespace.
+But, be careful.
 Some of those strict semantics have `nasty big pointy teeth
 <https://en.wikipedia.org/wiki/Rabbit_of_Caerbannog>`__.
 If you make a
 mistake, Trio may not be able to handle it gracefully; conventions and guarantees that are followed strictly in the rest of Trio do not